Cortisone injections are an important part of the treatment for many types of hair loss including alopecia areata and scarring alopecias.

 6. Can children receive cortisone injections too ?

-Although it is safe for young children can receive cortisone injections, Dr. Donovan rarely perform injections in children with hair loss under the age of 8-10 years.
+Although it is safe for young children to receive cortisone injections, Dr. Donovan rarely perform injections in children with hair loss under the age of 8-10 years.
 This is simply to make sure the child is comfortable with the treatment.
 But it all depends on the child.
 There are some young children age 8 or 9 who feel comfortable with a few injections in the scalp, especially when I useda variety of distraction techniques.
 However, there are other children and adolescents who are not comfortable at all - and we choose not to inject but rather focus on other types of treatments.

 7. What is the most important message to give about cortisone injections?